Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-18-intro-stopwatch.markdown

 end
 ```

 Return to *MainMenu.xib* screen, connect the Actions.
-Press control key, and drag from start button to App Delegate.
+Press control key and drag from start button to App Delegate.

 ![image](/images/en/intro-stopwatch/connect_action.png)

-A list of Actions will be displayed, then choose a `startTimer` to connect it.
+A list of Actions will be displayed, and then choose a `startTimer` to connect it.

 ![image](/images/en/intro-stopwatch/actions.png)